olliecurtis/travel-insight-api/source/includes/_scope.md

 -	**pax:** Passenger count
 -	**route:** The first leg's origin city concatenated with the final leg's destination city.
 -	**kind:** Trip type.
 Either 'RETURN', 'ONE_WAY' or 'MULTI_CITY'
+-   **daysBeforeTravel:** Number of days between departure date and search date

 ### On exits(**redirects**) data: